Fuscoporia torulosa

-Fuscoporia torulosa is a species of bracket fungus in the genus Fuscoporia, family Hymenochaetaceae.
+Fuscoporia torulosa, the tufted bracket, is a species of bracket fungus in the genus Fuscoporia, family Hymenochaetaceae.
 A wood-decay fungus, it causes a white rot of heartwood in dead and living hardwood trees in Europe, and in coniferous trees in North America.

 Taxonomy

 Until recently, this species was known as Phellinus torulosus.
 However, a phylogenetic study in 2001 resulted in the genus Phellinus being split into five new genera, and P. torulosus being renamed to Fuscoporia torulosa.

 Description

 The fruiting bodies of this species are semicircular or shell-shaped, with dimensions of 12–30 cm broad by 4–10 cm long.
 The brackets are typically 1–3 cm thick, although it can be considerably thicker at the point of the broad attachment to the tree.
 Ryvarden and Gilbertson give maximum fruiting body dimensions of 46 cm wide by 28 cm long by 11 cm thick.
 The fruiting body margin is rounded, and sometimes wavy, felt-like or tomentose on the flattened upper surface, which is typically orange-brown to rusty-brown in color.
-The color of the lower pore-bearing surface is cinnamon-, rust-, or olivaceous-brown, and there are 5 to 6 pores per millimeter.
+The color of the lower pore-bearing surface is cinnamon-, rust-, or olivaceous-brown, and there are 5 to 6 pores per millimetre.